whichjdk/whichjdk.com/README.md

 ## TL;DR

-✅ Recommendation: Use [Adoptium Eclipse Temurin OpenJDK 17 LTS version](#adoptium-eclipse-temurin) and ensure that your local version matches the CI and production version.
+✅ Recommendation: Use [Adoptium Eclipse Temurin 17](#adoptium-eclipse-temurin) and ensure that your local version matches the CI and production version.

 ## Releases